htcondor/htcondor/docs/man-pages/condor_userprio.rst

     *username* to the specified *value*.
  **-setceil** *username value*
     (Edit option) Set the ceiling for the user specified by *username* to the specified *value*.
-This value is measured in *SlotWeight*, by default, the total number of requested cores over all running jobs.
+    This value is the sum of the SlotWeight
+    (See: SLOT_WEIGHT in :ref:`admin-manual/configuration-macros:condor_startd configuration file macros`) of all running jobs.
+By default, the slot weight of a running job is the number of cores allocated to that job.
  **-activefrom** *month day year*
     (Display option) Display information for users who have some recorded accumulated usage since the specified date.